pantos-io/research-ethrelay/README.md

 ## Acknowledgements
 * The development of this prototype was funded by [Pantos](https://pantos.io/) within the [TAST](https://dsg.tuwien.ac.at/projects/tast/) research project.
-* The original code for the Ethash contract comes from the [smartpool project](https://github.com/smartpool).
+* The original code for the Ethash contract that is partly used in this project comes from the [smartpool project](https://github.com/smartpool).
-* The code for the RLPReader contract comes from [Hamdi Allam](https://github.com/hamdiallam/Solidity-RLP) with parts of it taken from [Andreas Olofsson](https://github.com/androlo/standard-contracts/blob/master/contracts/src/codec/RLP.sol).
+* The code for the RLPReader contract that is partly used in this project comes from [Hamdi Allam](https://github.com/hamdiallam/Solidity-RLP) with parts of it taken from [Andreas Olofsson](https://github.com/androlo/standard-contracts/blob/master/contracts/src/codec/RLP.sol).

 ## Licence